per1234/ino-troubleshooting/runtime.md

 ```
 For more information, see ["My program only runs when I have Serial Monitor open"](#while-not-serial).

-If you're using a boards without native USB capabilities (e.g., Uno, Nano, Mega), make sure the baud rate menu near the bottom right corner of Serial Monitor is set to the baud rate you set in your [`Serial.begin()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/begin) call.
+If you're using a boards without native USB capabilities (e.g., Uno, classic Nano, Mega), make sure the baud rate menu near the bottom right corner of Serial Monitor is set to the baud rate you set in your [`Serial.begin()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/begin) call.

 ---
 #### I'm getting gibberish/backwards question marks in Serial Monitor
-If you're using a boards without native USB capabilities (e.g., Uno, Nano, Mega), make sure the baud rate menu near the bottom right corner of Serial Monitor is set to the baud rate you set in your [`Serial.begin()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/begin) call.
+If you're using a boards without native USB capabilities (e.g., Uno, classic Nano, Mega), make sure the baud rate menu near the bottom right corner of Serial Monitor is set to the baud rate you set in your [`Serial.begin()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/begin) call.

 ---